keenlabs/KeenClient-iOS/README.md

 The write key is required to send events to Keen IO.
 The read key is required to do analysis on Keen IO.

-`[KeenClient sharedClientWithProjectId: andWriteKey: andReadKey:]` does the registration.
+`[KeenClient sharedClientWithProjectID: andWriteKey: andReadKey:]` does the registration.
 From now on, in your code, you can just reference the shared client by calling `objc [KeenClient sharedClient]`.

 ##### Add Events